robcarver17/skipperman/docs/volunteer_rota_help.md

 - The first thing we see is the navigation bar with options to 'cancel' (exit this screen without saving any recent changes), 'Add new volunteer' and so on.
 - Then we have a confirmation of which event we are editing.
-- There are some expand triangle buttons to see summaries and warnings
+- There are some expand triangle buttons ► to see summaries and warnings
-- There are some very brief instructions.
+- Then some very brief instructions.
 - Then there are sorts and filter options.

 Finally, at the bottom of the screen you can see the list of volunteers,